 - Ensure that within a locality working approach the voice of all communities are heard when decisions are being made.

 - Empower more people with protected characteristics to live safe, healthy and independent lives.

-The equality reports published below provide information about the:
+Our published equality reports provide information about the:

 - profile of our workforce